Joe Farago

 Joseph Michael Farago (January 28, 1948 – March 23, 2025) was an American actor, stuntman, game show host, and television personality.
-His movie roles include The Terminator and The Abyss, (directed by James Cameron) and The Rookie (directed by Clint Eastwood).
-Stunt work included Star Trek VI - The Undiscovered Country, and I, the Jury.
-Farago also costarred in Seinfeld, Married with Children, and Coach.
+His movie roles include The Terminator and The Abyss (directed by James Cameron) and The Rookie (directed by Clint Eastwood).
+Stunt work included Star Trek VI: The Undiscovered Country, and I, the Jury.
+Farago also costarred in Seinfeld, Married... with Children, and Coach.

 In 1985, he replaced Gene Rayburn as the host of the game show Break the Bank, having previously appeared as a celebrity guest three times during the show's first two weeks.
 He hosted more than 160 episodes as well as the 1990-91 HBO comedy show Night Rap with guests including Timothy Leary, Ed Koch, G. Gordon Liddy and Mel Brooks.

 Farago appeared as a host for QVC as well as acting/hosting roles and voice work for dozens of radio/TV commercials including McDonald's, GT Xpress, Xpress Redi Set Go, Q Grill The True Sleeper, T-Fal cookware and The Bissell Big Green Clean Machine.
 He hosted 35 infomercials seen in more than 70 countries around the world, topping over 1 billion in infomercial sales.

 In 2001, after the September 11 attacks, Farago became a firefighter in Idaho.
 When asked why he left Hollywood to become a firefighter, Joe simply responded, ‘Well, I never pulled up to a burning building and had someone say, “Thank God, an actor showed up!"

-As a proud member of a Type II incident management team, Farago deployed to Hurricanes Katrina and Rita and served as a Public Information Officer on several large western wildfires.
+As a member of a Type II incident management team, Farago deployed to Hurricanes Katrina and Rita and served as a Public Information Officer on several large western wildfires.
 Farago taught at the Florida Fire College and as a member of the Emergency Management Institute instructor team, involved in the Master Public Information Officer course pilot programs for FEMA.

 With his experience as a radio news director, as well as careers in public relations and mass marketing, he was a mentor to many along his path.

 Joe Farago was married to Sheri Farago, until his passing in Florida on March 23, 2025, at the age of 77.

 Filmography

-Joe Farago Film resume included The Terminator (1984) The Abyss (1989) The Rookie (1990) Guilty as Charged (1991) Silent Rage (1982) and acting/stunt work in I, the Jury and Star Trek VI The Undiscovered Country (1991).
+Joe Farago Film resume included The Terminator (1984), The Abyss (1989), The Rookie (1990), Guilty as Charged (1991), Silent Rage (1982) and acting/stunt work in I, the Jury (1982) and Star Trek VI: The Undiscovered Country (1991).